arc64/www.tecks.co.nz/data-processing/4b-copy-data/Origin/Typesofresearchevidence/Howislearningtobeobservedandrecorded/Whatexactlyisobservedbythethreemainapproachestoresearch/Dobehaviouranalystsstudyeventswhichcanbeobservedinpractice/index.md

 ---
+has_children: false
 layout: default
+nav_order: 1
-title: "Do behaviour analysts study events which can be observed in practice?
+title: 'Do behaviour analysts study events which can be observed in practice? '
-"
-nav_order: Dobehaviouranalystsstudyeventswhichcanbeobservedinpractice
-has_children: false
 ---
 # Do behaviour analysts study events which can be observed in practice?